Kron4ek/Conty/README.md

 ## How to create your own Conty executables

 1. Obtain Arch Linux boostrap by using `create-arch-bootstrap.sh`.
 Before running it, you can edit the script if you want , for example, to include a different set of packages inside the container, or to include additional locales.
+Make sure you have enough free disk space, i recommend at least 10 GB of free space.
 Root rights are required for this step.

     ```
     # ./create-arch-bootstrap.sh